Route 460 and 29, Richmond Highway, Lynchburg-Phase II

 Velji Desai, P.E.

-- Speed limit will be reduced to 45 mph throughout the length and duration of the project.
+- Speed limits were reduced to 45 mph throughout the length and duration of the project.

-- Lane closures will only be allowed during the following timeframes:
+- Lane closures were only allowed during the following timeframes:

 - Monday through Thursday - 6:30 pm to 6:30 am